We all know Single Parents. Whether they are part of our family, church, or city, here are 17 ways you can reach out to single parents.

 This young woman attended church some, yet her dialogue with God was stilted.
 How could God let this happen to her?
 What would her life be like now?

 A baby girl was born, and upon holding her child this young lady knew things would be OK.
 Perhaps this baby was a gift, not a burden as she supposed.

 This woman raised her daughter the best she could, and while she wanted to give her child more than she had . . . history has a way of repeating itself.
 When the daughter became a young woman, she found herself in the same situation — living at home, pregnant, and scared.

 The daughter knew she could raise this child.
 After all, her mom had done it.
 But what would her life be like?
 How could God let this happen to her?

-If you haven’t guessed already, I was the daughter born to a single mom and as a teenager became a single mom myself.
+If you haven’t guessed already, I was the daughter born to a single mom, and as a teenager became a single mom myself.
 At age 17, God gave me a son.
-My boyfriend was out of the picture, and I faced raising a child alone with little education, no money and, maybe according to the world, little hope for my future.
-I know what it’s like to be a young, single mom and what made a huge difference in my life.
-Here are some ways you can reach out to single parent:
+My boyfriend was out of the picture, and I faced raising a child alone with little education, no money, and, maybe according to the world, little hope for my future.
+I know what it’s like to be a young, single mom, and what made a huge difference in my life.
+Here are some ways you can reach out to a single parent:

 1. Free childcare.

 A Moms’ Day out is greatly needed!
 You should know that these moms, especially teen moms, may have a hard time leaving their children.
 Outline for them as clear as possible who will be watching their kids, what type of childcare experience they have, and what activities will be done.
 Many young moms have been hurt in the past in numerous ways and they are very sensitive when it comes to their kids.